echo2echo/Perl-Web-Images/README.md

 To unzip github zip file use linux "unzip" with the -d flag to upzip into your prefered directory.

-Change name of unzipped directory to something like "MyGallery" with the following
+Change location of unzipped directory to something like the following

 $ sudo unzip Perl-Web-Images-main.zip -d /usr/lib/cgi-bin/